liquibase/liquibase-contribute-site/docs/code/api/configuration-configurationvalueprovider.md

 The `getMap()` method is called _when a value is first requested from the instance._

-The `keyMatches()` method is for defining the "smoothing" logic that handle differences in case, word separators, etc. that may be expected from how the data is stored.
+The `keyMatches()` method is for defining the "smoothing" logic that handles differences in case, word separators, etc. that may be expected from how the data is stored.
 For example, EnvironmentVariableValueProvider checks case-insensitively and replaces `.`s with `_`s.

 If you are not extending `AbstractMapConfigurationValueProvider` these methods will not exist, so you will have to implement `getProvidedValue()` instead.